Pellets

 Release Modifiers

-To formulate the pellet cores that have specific release profiles in a single step that may be achieved by the addition of release modifiers along with the drug during the core formulation.Example - Hydrophobic substances, Inorganic salts, hydrophilic polymers
+To formulate the pellet cores that have specific release profiles in a single step, which may be achieved by the addition of release modifiers along with the drug during the core formulation.Example - Hydrophobic substances, Inorganic salts, hydrophilic polymers

 pH adjusters

-These are the substances that are added into the pellets formulation which enhance the microenvironment of drug molecules used for various reasons.Mainly acid-labile drugs are protected from the pH conditions of the gastrointestinal tract by applying the enteric coating.
+These are the substances that are added into the pellet formulation, which enhance the microenvironment of drug molecules used for various reasons.Mainly, acid-labile drugs are protected from the pH conditions of the gastrointestinal tract by applying the enteric coating.

-To maintain the stability of the core in a desirable range the buffer systems may also be added to the core formulation.
+To maintain the stability of the core in a desirable range, buffer systems may also be added to the core formulation.

 Example - Citrate, Phosphate.